Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

 We first have to define partial domains and partial profiles.

-\begin{definition} Let $C$ be a set of candidates and $A$ an axis over $C$.
-A preference relation $\succ$ over a candidate set $C'\subset C$ is called a partial vote.
+\begin{definition} Let $C$ be a set of candidates and $A$ an axis on $C$.
+A vote $\vote{}$ on a candidate set $C'\subset C$ is called a partial vote.
 It is said to be \emph{single-peaked with respect to $A$} if it is single-peaked with respect to $A[C']$.
 A partial preference profile consists of partial votes.
 It is called \emph{single-peaked consistent} if there exists an axis $A$ such that its partial votes are single-peaked with respect to $A$. \end{definition}

-\begin{definition} Let $E=(C,V,\mathcal{P})$ be an election and $k$ a positive integer.
-We say that the profile $\mathcal{P}$ is \emph{$k$-local candidate deletion single-peaked consistent} if by removing at most $k$ candidates from each vote in $\mathcal{P}$ we obtain a partial preference profile $\mathcal{P}'$ that is single-peaked consistent. \end{definition}
+\begin{definition} A profile $\mathcal{P}$ is \emph{$k$-local candidate deletion single-peaked with respect to an axis $A$} if by removing at most $k$ candidates from each vote in $\mathcal{P}$ we obtain a partial preference profile $\mathcal{P}'$ that is single-peaked with respect to $A$.
+Furthermore, $\mathcal{P}$ is \emph{$k$-local candidate deletion single-peaked consistent} if there exists an axis $A$ such that $\mathcal{P}$ is \emph{$k$-local candidate deletion single-peaked with respect to $A$}.
+Let $\dlcd(\mathcal{P})$ denote the smallest $k$ such that $\mathcal{P}$ is $k$-local candidate deletion single-peaked consistent. \end{definition}